What Are Serious Games?

 Common uses are for educational and business applications (including staff training).

-Business simulations and educational computer games have existed for just about as long as personal computers have.
+Serious games in the form of business simulations and educational computer games have existed for just about as long as personal computers have.

 There are a number of suitable development platforms for serious games, from HTML5 for web based games to Unity for more complex 3D games and simulations.

-A serious game can be deployed on a variety of devices, depending on how and where it’s going to be used.
+It's possible to deploy on a variety of devices, depending on how and where it's going to be used.
 Common targets are desktop PC or Mac hardware and mobile devices.